| +Home | News | Reading | Museum | Advertising | News Archive | Articles |

 that were available off-the-shelf from semiconductor manufacturers in the

-away from market reality, would require a substantial number of
+still many months away from market reality, would require a substantial number of

-Mathatronics, Wang Laboratories, IME), some form of rotating magnetic memory
+(eg., Hayakawa Electric(Sharp), Mathatronics, Wang Laboratories, IME), some form of rotating magnetic memory

-force for the advancement of integrated circuit technology, as discrete
+advancement of integrated circuit technology.
+Discrete

 capable, smaller, less power-hungry, more reliable and easier to use

-electronic calculators that the buying public demanded.
+electronic calculators that the calculator market demanded.

 GM-e would later go on to design and develop the world's first desktop

-electronic calculator using integrated circuit technology, seriously
+electronic calculator using all integrated circuit logic, a device that seriously

-stretching the state-of-the-art in integrated circuit technology.
-GM-e's
+stretched the state-of-the-art in integrated circuit technology.

-large-scale MOS chip technology made up the entire logic of the
+GM-e's large-scale MOS chip technology made up the entire logic of the

-transistors, a circuit density unheard of in the public sector
+and resistors), a circuit density unheard of in the public sector

 at that time.
 The calculator developed and manufactured entirely

 Victor 3900.
+It was a

 To read more about GM-e, and its development of the Victor 3900 for